Juxhinb7/VideoBot/README.md

 ### Guide
- Occasionally, an "Index error" may occur when generating paragraphs from the AI model, where these paragraphs are larger than what can be effectively processed.
+ Sometimes, an "Index error" may occur when generating paragraphs from the AI model, where these paragraphs are larger than what can be effectively processed.
 In such instances, you have the option to retry generation by clicking on the "Generate" button again.
-The project's organization encompasses several folders, including 'audio', 'images', 'logos', 'logs', and 'samples'.
+The project's organization encompasses several folders, including 'audio', 'examples', 'images', 'logos', 'logs', and 'samples'.

 Within the designated 'audio' directory, will be stored the mp3 files corresponding to each paragraph and the combined audioclip utilized for the final video output.
+The 'examples' folder, provides a collection of screenshots in aspect ratio 9:16 of a Youtube Shorts video as an example.
 Inside the 'images' folder, upload your preferred images manually (a total of 6 images with jpg extension are required) since the program only handles text, audio, and video generation, not image generation.
 Located within the 'logos' directory is the logo file for the desktop application.